The Insurance Mediation Directive (2002/92/EC) is implemented into Norwegian law.

 When the insurance intermediary informs the customer that it provides advice on the basis of an objective analysis, cf. paragraph one, no. 3, it is obliged to provide this advice on the basis of an analysis of a large enough number of the insurance contracts available on the market to enable it to make a recommendation in accordance with professional criteria concerning which insurance contract will suit the customer’s needs.

-An insurance intermediary firm shall moreover have the same duty to inform as an insurance undertaking that practises activities in Norway has, cf. chapters 2 and 11 of the Act of 16th June 1989 no. 69 relating to Insurance Contracts.
+An insurance intermediary firm shall moreover have the same duty to provide information as an insurance undertaking that conducts activities in Norway has, cf. chapters 2 and 11 of the Act of 16th June 1989 no. 69 relating to Insurance Contracts.

 The information mentioned in paragraph one, nos.
 3, 5, 6 and 8, and in paragraphs two to four is not required to be provided when mediating insurance as mentioned in Section 9a the Act of 27th November 1992 no. 111 on Choice of Law on Insurance to policyholders mentioned in the same provision (major risks).